S. Lavrov- You know, Novorossia is a rather vague term.

 A. Venediktov- Sergey Viktorovich Lavrov on the air of the radio stations "Talking Moscow", "Sputnik" and "Echo of Moscow".
 Sergey Viktorovich, if we talk about the sum of external threats for the Russian Federation, which is in your competence including three directions, this is China as an economic power, which is growing powerfully on our borders.
 This is the southern direction, let's call it southern terrorism.
 Let's not speak Islamic.
 South.
 From South.
 And this is the United States and NATO.
 Here you could somehow arrange these threats in terms of the need to quickly repel them.
 Maybe there are some, well, of course, ecology and so on.
 But if we talk about geographical threats.

 S. Lavrov- I see no threats from China.
 Generally, I don’t see any threats from the East, except for one - missile defense, which is the global US system.
 And that is being created in the United States, in the European theater, and in the theater of Northeast Asia.
 Miraculously enveloping the perimeter of the borders of the Russian Federation.
 I do not see any threats from China.
 On the contrary, the Russian-Chinese partnership is strategic and, without exaggeration, makes a very important contribution to maintaining at least some stability in international relations or opposing their further destabilization.
 The southern flag is terrorism, I already mentioned it and here we are for that, we suggested, by the way, to conduct a serious analysis in the UN Security Council with the involvement of experts, an analysis of terrorist and extremist threats.
 In the whole region of the Middle East and North Africa.
 This is exactly the southernmost arc.
 We are convinced that here we need to work out a single, absolutely strategy and follow it in a sacred and firm way in practice.
 So that we fight precisely with the same enemies.
 And al-Qaeda, and the Islamic State.
 And they didn’t determine their position depending on which side these bandits are fighting.
 On the side of our favorite modes or on the side of the modes that we want to get rid of.
 That's the problem.
 And finally, the United States and NATO, the western direction - yes, there is little joy here.
 We had very good interaction mechanisms with NATO.
 I do not want to say that there were excellent relations, but interaction mechanisms existed.
 And through the military, and on political issues to combat terrorism.
 To combat drug trafficking.
 On the training of law enforcement personnel for the security services of many states.
 Including Afghanistan, by the way.
 And all this was chopped off in one sitting, all communication formats, summits, ministerial meetings between foreign ministries, defense ministries, numerous expert meetings — everything was simply chopped off.
 Now only the NATO-Russia Council is left at ambassadorial level.
 And he gathered only once for the period, for the last year.
 In the summer they once met.
 That's it.
 And, of course, if you look at the statistics, the number of NATO exercises, the number of activities they conduct on our borders, the transfer of heavy American equipment to the Baltic countries and some Eastern European countries.
 The forced creation of anti-missile, global anti-missile defense systems, despite the fact that President Obama several years ago, when he announced the so-called phased adaptive approach, said bluntly that if we move in the direction of resolving Iran’s nuclear program, down the level of these plans here.
 Progressing brilliantly, President Obama praised the political agreements that were reached, which should now be translated into a legal agreement in a couple of months.
 He praised him for saying that this was progress, that he had done everything to remove the threat.
 Rocket threat and nuclear threat from Iran.
-And, nevertheless, the plans, if they adapt, then only in the direction of increasing the activity of creating a missile defense.

 S. Lavrov: There was a lot of hope about Obama - the Nobel Peace Prize ...
 And many wars followed after that